jorygut/barrett-app.v2/README.md

-# Barrett App
+# Barrett Research Tools

 ## Overview
-The Barrett App is a series of tools designed to aid researchers in the Young Lab in their analysis of c-elegan movement and behavioral patterns.
+The Barrett Research Toolsareis a series of tools designed to aid researchers in the Young Lab in their analysis of c-elegan movement and behavioral patterns.
 Each tool can be accessed through the navigation bar in the top right of the page.

 ## Features
 ### Trackmate Analyzer